UCSD-Programming-Assignments/cse15l-lab-reports/lab-report-9-week-10.md

 <
  >
  ```
  There were no parenthesis or brackets thus, the default should simply be  `[]`.
-I believe my implementation is is correct; however the output is not what we expected.
-It caught that this test file was missing brackets and in order for it to show the correct output, which is what we wanted.
+I believe my implementation is correct; however the output is not what we expected.
+It caught that this test file was missing brackets, which is what we wanted.
 But instead of returning `missing open parenthesis` and `null`, I would simply return the empty brackets.
-Here is a picture of my code:
+Here is a picture of my code that I would alter:

 ![Image](5.1Solution.PNG)

 ## Second Test
 ![Image](lab5.2.PNG)

 In this test, I believe that Joe's output is also correct.
 The following is the code for this specific test:
 ```
 foo
 ```
 In this test, there were niether parenthesis or brackets again, which is why `[]` should be the result again.
 I think my implementation also correctly identifies the problem; however it isn't returning the output as we expected.
 In order to fix this, I would change the return statement from `missing open parenthesis` and `null` to `[]`.
-Here is a picture of my code:
+Here is a picture of my code that I would alter:
 ![Image](5.2Solution.PNG)